HOWTO: Use 'rclone' to Upload Data

 rclone ls OneDrive:/test

 Note: be careful when using ls on a large directory, because it's recursive.
-You can add a '--max-depth 1' flag to to stop the recursion.
+You can add a '--max-depth 1' flag to stop the recursion.

 Reference